UXARRAY/uxarray/docs/user_api/index.rst

 UxDataset
 =========
+A ``xarray.Dataset``-like, multi-dimensional, in memory, array database.
+Inherits from ``xarray.Dataset`` and has its own unstructured grid-aware dataset operators and attributes through the ``uxgrid`` accessor.

-The ``uxarray.UxDataset`` class inherits from ``xarray.Dataset``.
-Below is a list of features explicitly added to work on Unstructured Grids.
+Below is a list of features explicitly added to `UxDataset` to work on Unstructured Grids:

 Class